Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Introduction

 These approaches are powerful, but require large overhead costs to build the datasets and models, and need careful strategies to select reasonably compatible neighboring microstructures.
 Even then, they may not achieve connectivity on par with FGS.
-Combined with the use of the effective, homogenized properties, low connectivity can result in the manufactured performance deviating greatly from the optimized design.
-These drawbacks mean that, in their current state, data-driven methods are difficult to scale to large systems with heterogeneity and complex physics, e.g., nonlinear mechanics.
+Combined with the use of the effective properties, low connectivity can result in the manufactured performance deviating greatly from the optimized design.
+These drawbacks mean that, in their current state, data-driven methods are difficult to scale to large systems with complex physics, e.g., nonlinear mechanics.
 Compared to FGS, such approaches are less suitable when stress concentrations or expensive property simulations must be avoided.

-In contrast, the continuous interfaces of FGS can mitigate the errors from homogenization as well as the discrepancies between the intended and manufactured designs~\citep{Garner2019compatibility,Panesar2018graded}.
-Functional grading can be further categorized into three camps: spatially-varying volume fraction~\citep{Wang2018gradedmorph,Li2019tpms,Zong2019VCUT,Jansen2020hybridfgs}, topology~\citep{Kumar2020spinodoid,Sanders2021multilattice}, or a hybrid of both~\citep{Wang2020lvgp,Luo2021fixinterclass}.
-While traditional FGS use the first, recent research is shifting towards the latter two, which have demonstrated that expanding the design space to include multiple topology types can considerably improve the structural performance.
-Our work belongs to the hybrid one, and to facilitate ease of discussion, we define a \textit{microstructure class} as a family of microstructures that possess the same overall topological concept but vary individually by volume fraction.
+In contrast, some works have indicated that the continuous interfaces and more gradual topological change in FGS may be able to mitigate the errors from homogenization~\citep{Schumacher2015,Garner2019compatibility,Panesar2018graded}.
+Functional grading can be further categorized into three camps: continuously varying volume fraction~\citep{Wang2018gradedmorph,Li2019tpms,Jansen2020hybridfgs}, topology~\citep{Kumar2020spinodoid,Sanders2021multilattice}, or a hybrid of both~\citep{Wang2020lvgp,Luo2021fixinterclass,xiao2021design}.
+Recent research is shifting towards the latter two, which have demonstrated that expanding the design space to include multiple topology types can considerably improve the structural performance.
+Our work belongs to the hybrid one, and we define a \textit{microstructure class} as a family of microstructures that possess the same overall topological concept but vary individually by volume fraction.
 Hence, the works in the last two categories can be termed \textit{multiclass}.

 Within existing multiclass methods, the prevailing strategy is to treat FGS design as a multi-material TO problem by allocating each class to its own region with distinct boundaries.
 This assumes that the interfaces between classes are perfectly connected.
-As a result, most approaches pre-define a few mutually compatible classes~\citep{Wang2020lvgp,Luo2021fixinterclass} or fix their connections~\citep{Deng2019connctedCMC,Chu2019fixconn,Zhang2018krigingFGScomp}, which reduces computational cost and complexity but can yield suboptimal solutions.
+As a result, most approaches pre-define a few mutually compatible classes~\citep{Wang2020lvgp,Luo2021fixinterclass} or fix their connections~\citep{Chu2019fixconn,Zhang2018krigingFGScomp}, which reduces computational cost and complexity but can yield suboptimal solutions.